-Around our nation and the world, electrical energy prices continue to see a constant increase.
+Around South Africa and the world, electrical energy prices continue to see a constant increase.
 In response to this constant rise, the installations of solar panels continue to rise.
 After all, who doesn’t want to make use of a renewable energy system that’s clean, affordable, and environmentally-friendly?
 Let’s take a look at the knowledge you need to have before you install the solar panels on the top of your house.

 Read more on solar power